 It’s a problem that plagues writers: whether you’re a freelancer new to the writing market, or a student looking for writing topics.
-Sometimes, there just isn’t good enough writing material to go around, or you’re in a dry spell, or you may have felt a little bit burnt out.
+Sometimes, there just isn’t good enough writing material to go around, or you’re in a dry spell, or you.
 Either way, you need a writing topic, and you need it fast.

 Good story ideas are diamonds in a very rough area: find one and it’s quite possible to literally make a living off of it.
 Being a creative writer demands a skill set that can not only identify these diamonds but polish them to become something greater than what you found.
 Anyone can learn how to write a story, but only a select few can learn how to do it creatively.